robolectric/robolectric/eclipse-quick-start.html.md

 New Android Project dialog
 - Project Name: MyProject
-- Build Target: Click "Google APIs" 2.2 v8
+- Build Target: Click Target Name: "Google APIs", Vendor: "Google Inc.", Platform "2.2", Api Level: "8"
 - Type 'com.example' in package name
 - Check Create Activity, enter "MyActivity"
 - Click "Finish" (Do NOT create an Android Test project)

 Add a source test directory to your project
-- Right click on 'MyProject' in the package explorer -> New.. -> Folder
+- Right click on 'MyProject' in the package explorer -> New... -> Folder
-- Folder name: test
+- Folder name: test (do not make this a source folder for this project - hang tight)
 - Click "Finish"

 ###Create a *JAVA* project for your tests
 ------------------------